AmirSoltani2002/gmp/docs/new-module-creation-guide.md

 ## Conclusion

-This guide provides a comprehensive approach to creating new modules using the HTTP method-based permissions system.
+This guide provides a comprehensive approach to creating new modules using the HTTP method-based permissions system with pure Prisma integration.
 By following these patterns, you'll create:

 - **🛡️ Secure modules** with fine-grained permission control
 - **📚 Well-documented APIs** with comprehensive Swagger integration
-- **⚡ High-performance services** with optimized database queries
+- **⚡ High-performance services** with optimized Prisma queries
 - **🧪 Testable code** with proper separation of concerns
 - **🔄 Consistent patterns** that integrate seamlessly with existing codebase
+- **🎯 Direct database access** without ORM abstraction overhead

 ### 🚀 Key Benefits